patfranciso/ceros-automation/README.md

 * run with flake `./flake conf.js`

 ## Troubleshooting
-* run `node -v` and make sure your node version is 8.x.x or greater
+* run `node -v` and make sure your node version is 14.x.x or greater
 * `webdriver-manager` _should_ have updated on install, but if not, run `npm run update` to be sure

 ## Documents
-In the `docs` folder are some files with answers provided for the first 2 questions.
+In the `docs` folder are the files with answers provided for the first 2 questions.
-* `docs\Question1.pdf` is for the Test Strategy while
+* the 3 `docs\Test-Strategy-*.docx` files for the Test Strategy question while
-* `docs\TurnLeftAfterACrashBugReport.pdf` and `docs\TurnRightAfterACrashBugReport.pdf` are for Manual Testing/Bug reporting.
+* `docs\Bugs.xlx` is for Manual Testing/Bug reporting question.
+The `docs\Test-Strategy-Crash.docx` and `docs\Test-Strategy-Crash-Continue.docx` because they are both the essence of the game implemented so far and their failure could affect the feasibility and continuity of the project.

+## Completion Time
+The Manual and Automated parts took 2 weeks each for me to complete.

 ## Best Practices that are not being followed in the original source code
 * Tests should `focus on the behavior` of the system but the source code provided encourages the testing of the API of the test framework.
 * `basePage` is a mixture of Arrange, Act and Assert flows of testing which makes it quite vague.
 * `swagLabsLoginPage` extends the basePage but does not implement the required `pageLoaded` behaviour described in `basePage`.